Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Assumptions and Problem Specific Notation

 \item Problem \eqref{eq:S_k_minus_problem} is well posed, i.e., for every $f \in L^2(\Omega)$ and $g \in L^2(\Gamma)$ it admits a unique weak solution $\Skm(f,g) \coloneqq u \in \HOneT$, and the stability estimate

-holds true with a constant $\CsolveM$, possibly depending on $k$, but independent of $f$ and $g$ (See also Remark~\ref{rem:infsup}). \end{enumerate} Assumptions~\ref{WP1} and \ref{WP2} simply state that the problem is well-posed and that the direct and inverse operators are bounded with continuity constants $\CcontM$ and $\CsolveM$.
+holds true with a constant $\CsolveM$ that may depend on $k$, but is independent of $f$ and $g$ (See also Remark~\ref{rem:infsup}). \end{enumerate} Assumptions~\ref{WP1} and \ref{WP2} simply state that the problem is well-posed and that the direct and inverse operators are bounded with continuity constants $\CcontM$ and $\CsolveM$.
 For our quasi-optimality result we also need the solution to be (piecewise) analytic when the right-hand sides are (piecewise) analytic.

 \begin{enumerate}[nosep, start=3, label={\bf (WP\arabic*)},leftmargin=*] \item For each tubular neighborhood $T$ of $\Gamma$ there exists a constant $\gamma_0$ and there exists a non-decreasing function $\vartheta: [\gamma_0,+\infty) \to \mathbb R$, both independent of $k$, and there exists a possibly $k$-dependent constant $\Can$ such that for all $\gamma \geq \gamma_0$ the following holds: for all piecewise analytic data $f \in \AnaClass{M_f}{\gamma}{\LP}$ and all boundary data $g \in \AnaClassbdy{M_g}{\gamma}{T}{\Gamma}$ the solution $\Skm(f,g)$ to Problem~\eqref{eq:S_k_minus_problem} satisfies $\Skm(f,g) \in \AnaClass{M_u}{\anashift{\gamma}}{\LP}$, i.e., it is again piecewise analytic, and